garethtdavies/zqw-docs/docs/turnstile-migration.md

     If you shut down the wallet then it'll send on reopening.
 You *will* need the wallet to be open in order for any transactions to be sent.

 Steps...

+You may only perform one migration at a time using the app.